 Included in your fees

-- International study trip to the Hague if applicable and appopriate.
-Local trips and visits to criminal justice organisations (Police HQ, custody suites).
+- Local trips and visits to criminal justice organisations (Police HQ, custody suites)

 - Access to online learning materials